pragatibhandari/practicejs/README.md

 - Write code for a function calculate() that accepts three parameters: number1, number2 and calculation.
 Calculation is +, -, / or \*.
 - Function prints out the result of the calculation.

+### Problem 6

+- Create a function divisibility() that takes three input parameters: divider, min, and max and prints out all the numbers between min and max that are divisible (modulo 0) by given divider.
+Print each number on a new line.

 ## CSS

 ### Problem 1